Zinc is a key micronutrient that our body needs for a number of roles, from supporting growth and development to helping neurological functions.

-As it’s an element (Zn), our bodies can’t make zinc so it needs to come from our food – you can find it in beans, shellfish, whole grains and dairy.
+As it is an element (Zn), our bodies cannot make zinc so it needs to come from our food – you can find it in beans, shellfish, whole grains and dairy.

 Zinc is well-known for helping to cut the length of a common cold, but how else can it support our immune system?

-Don’t worry though – the daily RDA for zinc is 7mg for women and 9.5mg for men.6 You’d have to consume at least 25mg a day for it to cause any problems.7
+Don’t worry though – the daily RDA for zinc is 7mg for women and 9.5mg for men.7 You’d have to consume at least 25mg a day for it to cause any problems.8